 Question Yes No Project Comment 1.
-Does the project have a budget narrative justification, which provides additional project specific information on any major budget choices or higher than usual staffing, operational or travel costs, so as to explain how the project ensures value for money?
-X Project costs reflect operational needs and, where needed, justification is provided for specific costs Are unit costs (e.g. for travel, consultancies, procurement of materials etc.) comparable with those used in similar interventions (either in similar country contexts, within regions, or in past interventions in the same country context)?
-If not, this needs to be explained in the budget narrative section. Х Unit costs were derived from similar interventions undertaken by the respective recipient organizations 3.
+Does the project have a budget narrative justification, which provides additional project specific information on any major budget choices or higher than usual staffing, operational or travel costs, so as to explain how the project ensures value for money? х Project costs reflect operational needs and, where needed, justification is provided for specific costs 2.
+Are unit costs (e.g. for travel, consultancies, procurement of materials etc.) comparable with those used in similar interventions (either in similar country contexts, within regions, or in past interventions in the same country context)?
+If not, this needs to be explained in the budget narrative section. х Unit costs were derived from similar interventions undertaken by the respective recipient organizations 3.
 Is the proposed budget proportionate to the expected project outcomes and to the scope of the project (e.g. number, size and remoteness of geographic zones and number of proposed direct and indirect beneficiaries)?
-Provide any comments. Х The budget corresponds to the location of targeted communities (i.e. travel to remote locations) and planned beneficiary caseload based on information collected during assessments 4.
-Is the percentage of staffing and operational costs by the Receiving UN Agency and by any implementing partners clearly visible and reasonable for the context (i.e. no more than 20% for staffing, reasonable operational costs, including travel and direct operational costs) unless well justified in narrative section? Х The project management and coordination were agreed in consultation with the PDA and operational costs reflect
+Provide any comments. x The budget corresponds to the location of targeted communities (i.e. travel to remote locations) and planned beneficiary caseload based on information collected during assessments 4.
+Is the percentage of staffing and operational costs by the Receiving UN Agency and by any implementing partners clearly visible and reasonable for the context (i.e. no more than 20% for staffing, reasonable operational costs, including travel and direct operational costs) unless well justified in narrative section? х The project management and coordination were agreed in consultation with the PDA and operational costs reflect

-5. Are staff costs proportionate to the amount of work required for the act project using local rather than international staff/expertise wherever positional justification for use of international staff, if applicable? · 6.
-Does the project propose purchase of materials, equipment and infras 15% of the budget?
-If yes, please state what measures are being take money in the procurement process and their maintenance/ sustainable peacebuilding after the project end. to ensure value for under Outcome 2, costs reflect the required 7.
-Does the project propose purchase of a vehicle(s) for the project?
-If ye justification as to why existing vehicles/ hire vehicles cannot be used. , please provide X 8.
-Do the implementing agencies or the UN Mission bring any additional funding/ in-kind support to the project?
-Please explain what is provided · · · · · · · · · · · · · · · · · · ·
+5. Are staff costs proportionate to the amount of work required for the activity?
+And is the project using local rather than international staff/expertise wherever possible?
+What is the justification for use of international staff, if applicable? х One international staff under the convening organization will manage the project and two international staff in the recipient organization will support due to previous PBF management experience whilst the remaining are national staff with specific expertise and knowledge of the local languages 6.
+Does the project propose purchase of materials, equipment and infrastructure for more than 15% of the budget?
+If yes, please state what measures are being taken to ensure value for money in the procurement process and their maintenance/ sustainable use for peacebuilding after the project end. Х Due to the labor-intensive nature of activities under Outcome 2, costs reflect the required inputs to achieve planned outputs and outcomes.
+WFP has a rigorous procurement policy in place to ensure timely, efficient and fair procurement of all goods in transparent manner.
+Likewise, Outcome 3 costs include rehabilitating and equipping border points to enhance functionality.
+IOM will be rehabilitating/constructing at least 4 border posts.
+7. Does the project propose purchase of a vehicle(s) for the project?
+If yes, please provide justification as to why existing vehicles/ hire vehicles cannot be used. Х 8.
+Do the implementing agencies or the UN Mission bring any additional non-PBF source of funding/ in-kind support to the project?
+Please explain what is provided.
+And if not, why not.
+The recipient organizations will leverage their previous experience and subject matter expertise to advocate for additional funding and support as component of the project's sustainability strategy.